ALASKA BIRDING & NATURE EXPEDITION

 Tour Description

 Past customers have praised this trip for the flexibility and freedom it affords.
 The exclusive caravan size - limited to 10 customer rigs - provides more personal time with the naturalist/birding guide, allows camping at special sites not open to large groups and enables side trips not otherwise possible.
-The extended schedule allows a more leisurely trip while at the same time showing you more of Alaska and the Yukon than all other caravan trips.
-In particular, the optional side trips to Gambell on St. Lawrence Island on the northwestern edge of Alaska and close to the Russia border, to Nome on the western edge of the Alaska mainland along the Bering Sea, and to Barrow at the northern tip of Alaska on the Arctic Ocean give you a complete view of Alaska that very few people have the opportunity to visit.
+The extended schedule allows a more leisurely trip while at the same time showing you more of Alaska than all other caravan trips.
+In particular, the optional side trips to remote islands and to Nome on the western edge of the Alaska mainland along the Bering Sea, and to Barrow at the northern tip of Alaska on the Arctic Ocean give you a complete view of Alaska that very few people have the opportunity to visit.

 This caravan trip isn't for everyone, but if you love nature and want adventure, this is the one for you.